natalya-patrikeeva/text_analytics/README.md

 predicted papers not to be trials (SET B).
 Then a researcher can manually review SET A papers and perform the study-specific analysis.

-All papers retrieved from PubMed search

-      /                \

-     /                  \

-predict trial=1    predict trial=0

-    SET A               SET B

 The cost of the model making a false negative prediction is a paper that should have been included in SET A but was missed by the model which will affect the quality of the analysis.